walia6/awsautodns/README.md

 ## Introduction
 **awsautodns** is a tool that allows an AWS EC2 Instance to automatically register it's IP address in a Route53 Hosted Zone at startup.
 The install script creates a oneshot service, `awsautodns.service`, and sets it to start at boot, by installing it to `multi-user.target`.

+**awsautodns** is useful for avoiding fees associated with using an elastic IP address.
 ## Compatibility
 **awsautodns** has been tested to work with the following Linux distros:
 - Amazon Linux 2